sinaghassemi/semanticSegmentation/README.md

 # Semantic segmentation of remotely sensing images
 This repository provides the codes needed to address the semantic segmentation problem over two publicly available aerial images.
+First the training, validation and test samples are extracted from two publicly available datasets used in this research.
+Then the samples are stored in [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file enabling fast data reading during training.
+Next, these file are used to train and also test the trained network.
+The codes and related instruction are provided in the following.

 - [Generating samples](#1-generating-samples-for-training/validation/test-sets)